-The MPC566EVB has an Ethernet controller (SMSC LAN91C111 U20) operating at 10M bits/sec or 100Mbits/sec (see the device data sheet on the support CD forr operation details).
+The MPC564EVB has an Ethernet controller (SMSC LAN91C111 U20) operating at 10M bits/sec or 100Mbits/sec (see the device data sheet on the support CD forr operation details).
 The dBUG ROM monitor is programmed to allow a user to download files over a network to memory in different formats.
 The compiler-formats currently supported are S-Record, COFF, ELF, or Image (raw binary).
-Refer to Appenix A for details on how to configure the board for network download.
+Refer to Appendix B, "Configuring dBUG for Network Downloads", for details on how to configure the board for network download.